 She joined the cooperative Center/Gallery in the early 1980s and showed her work extensively with them.
 Soon she had solo shows at the Durham Art Guild and the Carrboro Arts Center of her portraits of elderly people.
 After having her second child (Rachel) in 1983, she started doing drawings of newborn babies at Durham Regional Hospital: by now she has done about 3,200 baby portraits for Durham families, including some that go into a second generation.

-After adopting Marlon, a teenager from Nicaragua, in 2004, Edie began painting vibrant portraits of people from all walks of life, images taken mostly from her travels—trying to convey in her work a sense of humanity that is shared by all.
+In 2004, after adopting Marlon, a teenager from Nicaragua, Edie began painting vibrant portraits from images taken mostly from her travels—trying to convey in her work a sense of humanity that is shared by all.

 In 2015, the birth of a granddaughter with challenging needs took Edie from her work for about two years.
 Now that her granddaughter is flourishing, Edie expresses herself in collage, working with a palette of the brilliant colors she remembers seeing, as a child, on her mother’s record album covers.